 I have mentioned several times in previous publications that the best way to make someone do something is to tell him to do it.

-If you don’t tell your subscribers what action to take after reading through your email message, they might feel lost and don’t know what to do.
+If you don’t tell your subscribers what to do after they read your email, they might feel lost and not know what to do next.

 Including relevant calls to action in your campaign will increase click-through rates and drive more potential sales traffic.
-This could be a button, text link, image, banner, video, countdown timer, etc.
+This could be a button, text link, image, banner, video, or countdown timer.

-Your email content must be obvious and clear about what action you want people to take from reading your message.
+Your email content must be clear about the action you want people to take after reading it.

-To improve the engagements on your CTA, surround them with compelling copy and words that trigger curiosity.
+To improve engagement with your CTA, surround it with compelling copy and words that spark curiosity.

 For example, here is a simple yet powerful CTA from Namecheap in one of its newsletter campaigns.